dibayimahdi/Fault-tree-analysis-with-MOCUS-method-for-variants/README.md

 Please refer to this paper for the theoretical background, algorithms, and case studies.

+✏️ TODO
+ Add support for multi-input gates

+ Improve UI with error handling and formatting

+ Optionally export results to a file (e.g., CSV)

+📫 Contact
+For academic use or collaboration inquiries, feel free to cite the IEEE paper or contact the authors through the IEEE Xplore page.

 ---

 ## 🧠 What This Program Does